Hemang2007/boscomun/README.md

 **Day 4 (14/7/24):**
-- Added Individual Registration button in phone on the home page
+- Added Individual Registration button in phone on the home page <br>
 ![WhatsApp Image 2024-07-14 at 13 10 25_ae443ef5](https://github.com/user-attachments/assets/77ac2b68-bcc7-47fd-b851-659a806d7ea4)
 - Added a Custom Cusor, like a gavel which bangs on clicking

 https://github.com/user-attachments/assets/a5ed5293-674a-4717-9734-9b90b652b20d